 - Provision connectivity through vManage in a matter of minutes.

-- Modifications for scale can be done on a monthly basis (i.e. change bandwidth).
+- Modifications for scale can be done monthly (i.e., change bandwidth).

 - Quickly provision Umbrella with vManage SIG Templates.